SushantAd/scala-web-crawler/README.md

 message handler concurrently.

-With increase in load, the number of actors spawned can be increased, also better optimising can be adding using routing algorithms and supervision strategies whenever the system needs to be scale.
+With increase in load, the number of actors spawned can be increased, also better optimising can be adding using routing algorithms and supervision strategies whenever the system needs to be scaled.

 The web crawling is handled using scalascraper, which utilizes a browser implementation based on jsoup, for parsing html pages.
 The browser object is then used to make a web client and fetch the entire web page using the browser